General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Relativistic dissipative hydrodynamics: a brief overview

+In view of this drawback, a class of \textit{``second-order''} theories was developed, which take their denomination from the fact that they extend first-order theories by including terms of second order in quantities which describe deviations from perfect-fluid hydrodynamics.
+These additional quantities can be either gradients of the primary fluid variables or dissipative currents such as the bulk-viscosity pressure, the heat current (also referred to as heat flux) or the shear-stress tensor.
+Because the first formulations of these second-order theories were made in the 60's and 70's, starting from the work of \citet{Mueller1967}, \citet{Israel76} and \citet{Israel79_new}, these theories are sometimes also referred to as Mueller-Israel-Stewart (MIS) theories.
+Hereafter, however, we will use the more general denomination of second-order theories.

-The second approach, instead, adds to the definitions of the dissipative currents all terms of second order in gradients of the primary fluid variables that are allowed by symmetry.
+While there are multiple ways of constructing second-order theories, here we focus on three conceptually rather different approaches.
+A first approach to second-order theories, originally suggested by \citet{Israel76}, extends the definition of the entropy current by introducing all terms of second order in the dissipative currents that are allowed by symmetry.
+The second-law of thermodynamics then leads to relaxation-type equations for the dissipative currents \citep[see also][]{Hiscock1983, Muronga2004, Jaiswal2013}.
+A second approach, instead, adds to the definitions of the dissipative currents all terms of second order in gradients of the primary fluid variables that are allowed by symmetry.
 This approach follows in spirit that of a systematic gradient expansion and was first suggested by \citet{Baier2008}.
 Unfortunately, second-order (spatial) gradients usually destroy the hyperbolic nature of a partial differential equation.
-To counter this problem and obtain a hyperbolic formulation -- that can therefore be solved numerically -- an amendment to the gradient expansion was proposed by \citet{Baier2008}, where gradients of primary fluid variables were replaced by dissipative currents, using the first-order Navier-Stokes relation.
+To counter this problem and obtain a hyperbolic formulation -- that can therefore be solved numerically -- a modification of the gradient expansion was proposed by \citet{Baier2008}, where gradients of primary fluid variables were replaced by dissipative currents, using the first-order Navier-Stokes relation.
 This effectively leads to a resummation of gradients and, ultimately, to relaxation-type equations for the dissipative currents.